alanlepisto/hibp/README.md

 Get-Module DSInternals | Format-List Name,Version,Path
 ```

 If an error about PowerShell execution policy appears, such as "ModuleCompatibility.ps1 cannot be loaded because running scripts is disabled on this system."
-Run on of the following:
+Run one of the following:

 **Option 1:** Set execution policy for the current user (least invasive)
 ```powershell